 If you want to drive the oscillator with higher voltage to get a even higher output voltage you can use a circuit like this:

 Be aware of too high voltage which is unsafe to use!

 (48V GND-to-peak might be a maximum you want to use on your body)

 General Information about oscillator circuits:

 Find general information and formulas about oscillator circuits: http://hyperphysics.phy-astr.gsu.edu/hbase/electric/serres.html

 Frequency calculator: http://www.1728.org/resfreq.htm

 The receiver needs to pick-up the signal.
 For this we need to filter, amplify and clean (threshold) the signal.
-The circuit is using two envelope followers to smooth out the signal and to avoid breaks in the signal.
+The circuit is using two envelope followers to smooth out the signal and to avoid breaks in the bits.

-Make sure to isolate the Electrode to avoid resistive coupling, we only want to couple capacitively.
+Make sure to isolate the electrode to avoid resistive coupling, we only want to couple capacitively.